dogamak/ttk91-rs/README.md

 ## Features

-- Parse files containing TTK91 bytecode and assembly
+- Parse TTK91 programs from both the symbolic and the bytecode formats
 - Compile symbolic assembly into bytecode
 - Generate source map for the bytecode
 - Execute bytecode